 I have a passion for luxury home, bath and body products and love nothing more then lighting a nice candle while having a soak in the bath so it made sense to learn how to make all the self-care things that I love using.
 I wanted to bring more accessible, culturally safe and affordable everyday luxury products to the world.
 I have learnt how to make so many products and love creating new and exciting products, I like to challenge myself and always looks for ways to improve myself and my brand.
 I'm usually working on something behind the scenes to release.

 As an Aboriginal woman I try to find better ways to live a low tox life and to care for country so I have implemented many waste free and recyclable packaging options with the business and have a goal to one day go completely plastic free.

-A special mention to my late uncle, you have inspired me to do so much with myself, my family and most importantly my art and culture.
+A special mention to my late uncle Duck and my grandfather, you have inspired me to do so much with myself, my family and most importantly my art and culture.
 Thank you for everything you taught me.
-This is for you unc.
+Always in my heart.

 Eldest brother Dylan, Uncle Duck and baby me

 Me and pop, miss you everyday old fulla